 You are invited to participate in our public forum and voice your concerns about your drinking water.
-The Vestal Town Board meets the first Wednesday at 4:30 p.m. and 2nd and 4th Wednesday of each month beginning at 7:30 p.m. at the Vestal Town Hall, located at 605 Vestal Parkway West, Vestal, NY.
+The Vestal Town Board meets the 2nd and 4th Wednesday of each month beginning at 7:30 p.m. at the Vestal Town Hall, located at 605 Vestal Parkway West, Vestal, NY.